 - Subscribe for updates

-- a person’s doctor or nurse practitioner giving them medication to relieve their suffering by bringing on death; or
+- a person’s medical practitioner1 (doctor) or nurse practitioner2 giving them medication to relieve their suffering by bringing on death; or

 - the taking of medication by the person to relieve their suffering by bringing on death.